ISTURISA® (osilodrostat) MAY HELP YOU REACH AND MAINTAIN NORMAL CORTISOL LEVELSa

 DOSING THAT CAN BE INDIVIDUALIZED TO FIT YOUR UNIQUE NEEDS

-ISTURISA is an oral tablet you take twice a day, with or without food
+ISTURISA is an oral tablet you take twice a day, with or without food.

 ISTURISA offers flexible dosing options and comes in 2 different strengths: 1 mg and 5 mg.
 Your healthcare provider may recommend you take a combination of different tablets, and adjust based on how you respond.
 This allows your healthcare provider the flexibility to adjust your dose.
-The goal when treating Cushing’s disease is to normalize cortisol levels while trying to balance the risk of side effects.
+The goal when treating CS is to normalize cortisol levels while trying to balance the risk of side effects.

-2 tablet options provide the flexibility for your healthcare provider to adjust your dose up or down
+2 tablet options provide the flexibility for your healthcare provider to adjust your dose up or down.

 Talk to your healthcare provider about how you're feeling, your symptoms, and your treatment goals so he or she can help find the amount of ISTURISA that's right for you.

-• This process is referred to as titration
+• This process is referred to as titration.

-• Your healthcare provider will help determine the dose that works best for you
+• Your healthcare provider will help determine the dose that works best for you.

-• If you miss a dose of ISTURISA, take the next dose at your regularly scheduled time
+• If you miss a dose of ISTURISA, take the next dose at your regularly scheduled time.

-• Do not change your dose or stop taking ISTURISA unless your healthcare provider tells you to do so
+• Do not change your dose or stop taking ISTURISA unless your healthcare provider tells you to do so.

 If you experience side effects, please contact your healthcare provider right away.